MatheusHam/minimo_mlops/README.md

 We can explore this idea further, but for now the pipeline will define the target through the single file made available, creates a pipeline with the structure to evolve into something robust, stores the model object and serves a prediction service through a REST api.

 The api is defined in the Dockerfile, that for the sake of simplicity, also performs the data engineering and model training processess before serving.
+This is a minimal demonstration of what we can accomplish through MLOps practices.

 ## Running the Project